 What does Gaithersburg spend your money on?

 It can be difficult to comment on where best to allocate money when you’re not exactly sure what your local government does.
 Maintaining City parks, streets and sidewalks – check.
 We do that.
 Providing police services.
 Yup.
-Offering afterschool programs and opportunities for kids to volunteer.
+Offering after school programs and opportunities for kids to volunteer.
 That’s us, too.
 Inspecting buildings for safety.
 We’re on it.
 Hosting events like the Book Festival and Fireworks – no one does it better.
-We collect your recycling, too (which 94% of you say that you do, by the way, and THANK YOU for that).
+We collect your recycling, too (which 93% of you say that you do, by the way, and THANK YOU for that).

 So what are YOUR priorities?

-Tell us in this 6-question survey - CLOSED January 26
+Tell us in this 6-question survey by midnight on Sunday, January 26.

 |Want all the details?
 You can do your homework here:|